 These laws prohibit discussions of systemic racism and Black history in schools, following the 2020 uprising for Black lives.

-Through this lesson, I hope students will recognize the recurring pattern of white supremacist backlash to Black educational advancements, while also understanding the power and potential of education as a tool for liberation.
+Through this lesson, I hope students will recognize the pattern of white supremacist backlash to Black educational advancements, while also understanding the power and potential of education as a tool for liberation.
 By studying the laws enacted throughout history that sought to suppress education and social movements, students critically engage with the ways education has been both a site of oppression and a powerful weapon in the fight for freedom.
 Ultimately, I want students to leave with a deepened awareness of the centrality of education in Black Freedom Struggle and the role it can play in the struggles for racial justice today.

 Twitter